johardi/ipython-notebooks/README.md

 jupyter-notebooks
 ========================

-This repo contains various IPython notebooks I've created to experiment with libraries and work through exercises, and explore subjects that I find interesting.
-I've included notebook viewer links below.
-Click the link to see a live rendering of the notebook.
+This repo contains various Jupyter notebooks that I took from others and modified to experiment with the libraries.
+The initial collection comes from jdwittenauer/ipython-notebooks.

 #### Language